From the Very First Day

-You may need to lay all else aside and humble yourself and seek ernestly after God for a week, a month, or a year before you receive the answers you need.
+You might need to lay everything else aside and humble yourself and seek ernestly after God for a week, a month, or a year, or a decade before you receive the answers you need.
 But God is NEVER late.
 His time is always the perfect time.
 And if you don't grow weary and quit before you receive your answer from God, HE WILL ANSWER.

-Have you already begun seeking after God, laying aside all else just to seek ernestly after his voice?
-Then he has heard you from the very first day.
-You have his full attention.
-Don't stop until he reaches down from heaven and you know that you know that he has spoken.
+Have you already started seeking after God, laying aside everything else just to seek ernestly after His voice?
+Then He has heard you from the very first day.
+You have His full attention, no matter how it may feel.
+Don't stop until He reaches down from heaven and you know that you know that He has spoken.

 Have you only lightly tapped on heaven's door?
 Have you said a prayer here and there, pouring out your all every now and then?
 Have you prayed to yourself, wishing things would change?
 Make today the day that God hears you.
 Lay everything else aside, and DON'T STOP until you've been touched and permenently transformed by God, whether it takes a day, a week, a month, a year, or the rest of your life.

-God hears you from the very first day that you set your heart to humbly and ernestly seek after him for understanding, truth, direction, immersion in his Holy Spirit, or provision.
+God hears you from the very first day that you set your heart to humbly and ernestly seek after Him for understanding, truth, direction, immersion in His Holy Spirit, provision, deliverance, or strength.

 From the very first day, YOU HAVE GOD'S ATTENTION.
-As long as you have God's attention, don't continue your search half-heartedly.
-As long as you have God's attention, give it your all!
+And as long as you have God's attention, don't continue your search only half-heartedly.
+As long as you have God's attention, give it everything you have!

 There are actually four things Daniel did which I think we should notice.